i-Abdullah/ASEN2001-Lab/Lab2/Truss3d/Design2/README.md

 `Design2out.txt:` Output text file that presents all the result of the static analysis.

+`Design2_100fail.inp:` Matlab input file that has the maximum external loads the truss can carry, i.e. the Monte Carlo will return faliure chance of 100%

+`Design2out.txt:` Output text file that has the maximum external loads the truss can carry, i.e. the Monte Carlo will return faliure chance of 100%.

 ---

 > Aerospace Engineering Department, ASEN2001: Statics and structures, Fall 2018, Lab 2.